GraphCode2Vec: Generic Code Embedding via Lexical and Program Dependence Analyses: Experimental Setup

 \textbf{Pre-training Setup:} For model pre-training, we curated the \texttt{Jimp-\\le-Graph} dataset from the Maven repository\footnote{https://mvnrepository.com/}, it contains 1,976 Java libraries with about 3.5 millions methods in total.
+We randomly sample around 10\% data for the pre-traning purpose.
 These Java libraries are from 42 application domains, this ensures a reasonable program diversity, these domains include math and image processing libraries.
 For the BiLSTM component (\Cref{sec:lstm}), we use one layer with hidden dimension size 150.
 We pre-train sub-tokens using the \texttt{Jimple} text for each program, the sub-token embedding dimension is set to 100 (\textit{see} \Cref{sec:approach}).
 We fine-tune the downstream tasks using the obtained pre-trained weights after one epoch.
 All GNNs use five (5) layers with dropout ratio 0.2.
 We use Adam~\citep{kingma2014adam} optimizer with 0.001 learning rate.
 In our experiment, we evaluated all three (3) pre-training strategies (\Cref{sec:pretraining}).

 \textbf{Metrics and Measures:} For all tasks, we report F1-score, precision and recall.
 We discuss most of our results using F1-score since it is the harmonic mean of precision and recall.
-Besides, it is a better measurement metric than accuracy, especially when the dataset is imbalanced (e.g., Java-Small and GCJ).
-Hence, we do not report the accuracy for imbalanced datasets, e.g., GCJ is imbalanced with about $20\%$ similar code pair and $80\%$ non-similar code pair.
-However, for solution classification, we report the model accuracy for this task since the employed dataset (Java250) is balanced, i.e., the class distribution is similar.
-We provide more evaluation details and results in the supplementary material and Github repository\footnote{\url{https://github.com/graphcode2vec/graphcode2vec}}.
+Besides, it is a better measurement metric than accuracy, especially when the dataset is imbalanced (e.g., Java-Small).
+Hence, we do not report the accuracy for imbalanced datasets, e.g., mutant data is imbalanced with about $30\%$ live mutants and $70\%$ killable mutants.
+We provide the code details in the Github repository\footnote{\url{https://github.com/graphcode2vec/graphcode2vec}}.

 \textbf{Probing Analysis:} The goal of our probing analysis is to ensure that lexical and dependence features are indeed learned by \approach's code embedding.
 Probing is a widely used technique to examine an embedding for desired properties~\cite{bertology, conneau-etal-2018-cram, pse}.
 To this end, we trained diagnostic classifiers to probe \approach's code embedding for our desired properties (i.e., lexical and/or program dependence features).
 Concretely, we train a simple classifier with one MLP layer fed with the learned code embedding (e.g. lexical) to examine if our code embedding encodes the desired property.
 To achieve this, we curated a dedicated dataset for training and evaluating our probing classifiers.
 Specifically, we employ three probing datasets, namely LeetCode-10, M-LeetCode and Concurrency (\Cref{tab:subject_programs}).
 We have employed these datasets because they require lexical or dependence embedding to address their corresponding tasks.